Monday, November 13, 2017

 Annie Anderson and her three children lived here in the 1890s.

-So that is the Morrisons sorted out very briefly but for these purposes adequately.
+So that is the Morrisons sorted out, very briefly but for these purposes adequately.
 I haven’t followed up all the side branches and the brothers and sisters of the direct line.
 Maybe one day.

 Annie, Nancy, Edwin, Maggie, Margaret ... and who is the soldier?

 Now, more difficultly, the Andersons.
 Alexander Anderson the flax-mill mechanic can be seen living at Maclagan’s Land, Rattray ‘aged 25’ in the 1881 census, with his sister Catherine (29, housekeeper), and brothers Andrew (18, lapper), James (16, lapper), and Thomas (13).
 All listed as having been born … in France.
 The jute business again?
 So we have a dead end.
-The more so in that none of the siblings seem to appear in any further censi.
-In 1891 and 1901 Annie is there with her three children – and there were no more after Annie jr – but her husband is somewhere else.
+The more so in that none of the siblings seems to appear in any further censi.
+In 1891 and 1901, Annie is there with her three children – and there were no more after Annie jr – but her husband is somewhere else.
 Japan?
 India?
 France?
 Dead?

 Am I 100 percent sure that this is our Alexander Anderson?
 The name is quite a common one.
 But all the evidence points to him.
 1881 ‘flax mill mechanic’ in Rattray, 1882 married ‘flax mill mechanic’ in Dundee to a girl from Ballintuin … 1883, 1885 and 1887 children born in Rattray … and then off to the Far East to buy his little daughter a gong, some nodding men and touristy vases? … I reckon that’s pretty possible.
 But I don’t know for sure.
 All I know is that when schoolteacher Maggie, aged 28 ‘of Roselea, Blairgowrie’, was church married (following a handfast marriage in Dundee the previous year) at Rattray on 2 July 1913, her father was already ‘deceased’.
 Uncle James was her witness.
 Yes, I have the marriage certificate.